 You shouldn’t pay to have a prepayment meter installed.
-If your supplier wants to charge you, tell them you’re going to switch to a new supplier that will do it for free.
-They could offer to waive the fee - if they don’t you should go ahead and switch.
+If you're getting an old-style prepayment meter and your supplier wants to charge you, tell them you’re going to switch to a new supplier that will do it for free.
+They might offer to install it for free if they don’t you should go ahead and switch.

 If you rent your home

 You don’t need your landlord's permission to change your meter.

 Your landlord can make you change it back when you move out.
 If you refuse to change it back they could keep some of your deposit.

 You’ll have to pay any fee that’s charged by the supplier for changing the meter.

 When your supplier installs your meter they have to put it somewhere that’s easy for you to get to.
 This could be different from where your meter is now.